How to clean and care for your ceramic tableware

 The finishing on my dish doesn’t look like the photo on the website.
 Can I have a refund?

 All items sold are non-exchangeable and non-refundable.

 Our luxury ceramic kitchenware and dinner sets are handmade from start to end.
-No two pieces are identical in shape, weight, or finish, and it is this uniqueness that we celebrate here at Kra Sanctuary.
+No two pieces are identical in shape, weight, or finish, and it is this uniqueness that we celebrate here at KRA Sanctuary.
 These handmade inconsistencies do not affect the quality of our ceramics in any way, and each piece is made to last the years.

 Whether you're a small family-run business or a large restaurant chain, we would love to pair our artisanal ceramic dinnerware with your menu.
-Please reach out directly to us at firstname.lastname@example.org for more details on our wholesale terms or visit this page for more information on how we work with our restaurant partners.
+Please reach out directly to us at firstname.lastname@example.org for more details on our trade terms or visit this page for more information on how we work with our restaurant partners.